 Since low-cost airlines have opened direct flights to Bari and Brindisi, Puglia has become a favorite holiday destination for the French.

-Puglia captivates travelers at first sight.
-The landscape, at once verdant and arid, with wheat fields as far as the eye can see, vineyards and thousands of olive trees.
+Puglia captivates travellers at first sight.
+The landscape is both green and arid, with wheat fields as far as the eye can see, vineyards and thousands of olive trees.
 Throughout the region, you’ll find carob, fig and almond trees.

-From idleness to sightseeing, Puglia is full of possibilities.
+Between idleness and sightseeing, Puglia is full of possibilities.

 The beaches